 My loves taking in all the beauty.

 We visited from Monday, June 26 – Wednesday, June 28.
 The road was only open 13.5 miles on our first two days, because of a recent snowfall.
 On Wednesday morning we drove up to Jackson Point (the mountain above) and the gates were open!
 I clapped in my seat with joy – Score!

 Splashing right on the road, rainbows and all.

 Lily loves to travel – head out the window the whole time.

-Well – those are some of my pictures from our travels on Going-to-the-Sun Road.
+Well – there you have it – some of my pictures from our travels on Going-to-the-Sun Road.
 Give yourself a lot of time, at least 3.5-4 hours, if you’re going to drive the whole 50 miles and then back.
-The average speed is about 35 miles an hour, yet we stopped quite a bit.
+The average speed is about 35 miles an hour, yet we did stop quite a bit.